decoded-cipher/100DaysOfCode-DailyLog/README.md

 ## Day 19: September 20, 2020

-- **Today's Progress**: Completed Week 1 and 2 of Course 5 , Created some static webpages for my friends' mini-project
+- **Today's Progress**: Completed Week 1 and 2 of Course 5 , Created some webpages for my friends' mini-project
 - **Thoughts:** Learning more about Network Protocols , Planning to build some serious Vue.js projects